jsmith97/scalablepath/content/posts/2025/08/evolving-delivery.md

 DAST and Burp Suite Pro are our flagship products.
 They are complex, powerful and trusted by thousands of security professionals around the world.
 They were also built in a very different delivery era.

-These tools were never designed for continuous delivery.
-They were built for confidence, control and stability.
+These tools were built in a time when slower, stable cadences were the norm.
 They have complex codebases, deep integrations and global user bases.
-Historically, they shipped on slower cadences, sometimes monthly, sometimes longer, and that made sense in the world we were in.
+Historically, they shipped monthly or less, and that made sense in the world we were in.

 That world has changed.